isomerpages/moe-punggolsec/_academic-subjects/Electives.md

 Experiential learning for Secondary 2NT students is an early introduction to different courses and industries that they may be interested in after secondary school.
-This learning journey allows students to experience different types of industries such as Engineering, Electronics and Info-Communications and Business.
+This learning journey allows students to experience different industries, such as Engineering, Electronics and Info-Communications and Business.
 The learning journey to the various ITEs exposes students to a wide range of courses while experiencing the ITE’s training facilities and classes.